-To receive free or reduced priced meals in the current school year, your child(ren) must have a current school year approved meal application on file in the Child Nutrition Department even if they were approved for meal benefits in the previous school year.
+To receive free or reduced priced meals in the current school year, your child(ren) must have a current school year approved meal application or current school year Direct Approval/Certification Notice on file in the Child Nutrition Department even if they were approved for meal benefits in the previous school year.

-Charges and/or Meals Consumed Prior to the Application Being Approved for Meal Benefits: Parents and Guardians are responsible for any charges incurred by their children in the cafeteria.
-This includes the time frame when applications are being processed for meal benefits until they are approved.
+Parents and Guardians are responsible for any charges incurred by their children in the cafeteria.
+This includes the meal charges while applications are being processed for meal benefits until they are approved.

 It is important to include all household members and students on the application even if they choose not to participate in the program.

-The State of Texas provides compensatory education funding to school districts based on the number of students approved for free and reduced meals.
-Please assist our District and your child’s campus by completing a Free and Reduced meal application each school year.
+Free and Reduced Benefits.Students and families may receive discounted fees for various programs at school and home.
+The District also receives more grant money and funding for students based on the number of students approved for free and reduced-price meals.
+Every family can assist our District and your child’s campus by completing a Free and Reduced meal application each school year.

 Do I need to fill out an application for each child?

-No. Complete one Free and Reduced-Price School Meals Application for all children in the household.
-We cannot approve an incomplete application so be sure to fill out all required information.
-Return the completed paper application to Fort Bend ISD, Child Nutrition Dept., 555 Julie Rivers Dr., Sugar Land, TX, 77478.
+No. Complete one Free and Reduced-Price Meal Application for all children in the household.
+Please be sure to fill out all required information.

 Who can get free meals?

-- Income—Your children can get free or reduced-price meals if your household’s gross income (total without deductions) is within the limits described on the Federal Income Eligibility Guidelines.
+- Income—Children can get free or reduced-price meals if your household’s gross income (total without deductions) is within the limits described on the Federal Income Eligibility Guidelines.

 - Homeless, Runaway, and Migrant Farm Worker—Children who meet the definition of homeless, runaway, or migrant farm worker qualify for free meals.
-If you haven’t been told about a child’s status as homeless, runaway, or migrant farm worker, please contact the campus counselor for each child.
+If you haven’t been approved by the District that a child's status is homeless, runaway, or migrant farm worker in the United States, please contact the campus counselor for each child.

 I receive WIC.
 Can my child(ren) get free meals?